Legilibre/DuraLex/docs/visitors.md

 * Check the resolve algorithm over multiple situations, particularly with the undefined lookback reference "Il est ajouté" in hierarchical amendements (with headers).

+#### ForkReferenceVisitor

+This visitor operates on reference-type nodes.
+It is an idempotent visitor.

+It splites (direct children) lists of references in a reference-type node, and transforms this into a list of reference-subreferences (with the same relative order).

+Typically it is an introductory sentence says to modify some large-scale part (e.g. an article) and then are enumerated smaller-scale parts (e.g. sentences).

 #### ResolveFullyQualifiedDefinitionsVisitor

 This visitor operates on edit-type nodes.
 It is an idempotent visitor.